trueos/trueos-docs/trueos-handbook/helpsupport.rst

-To build a local HTML copy that includes the latest translations, either for personal use or to visualize the translated Guide, type these commands from the command line:
+To build a local HTML copy that includes the latest translations, either for personal use or to visualize the translated Guide, type these commands from the command line in |trueos|:

-.. note:: These instructions are for a |trueos| system.

 .. code-block:: none